alexsave/sleepyheads/README.md

 So you download the app.
 * We need **Sleepyheads** not sleepyheads to appears. ✅
 * We need an icon.✅
-* We need a custom splash screen.
+* We need a custom splash screen.✅

 Once launched, the first prompt should be
 * to log in or sign up